liuchengxu/space-vim/README.md

 endfunction

-" Put your private plugins here. function!
+" Put your private plugins here, e.g., change the colorscheme. function!
 UserInit()

     " Space has been set as the default leader key,
+    " Comma has been set at the default localleader key.
-    " if you want to change it, uncomment and set it here.
+    " If you want to change it, uncomment and set it here.
-    " let g:spacevim_leader = "<\Space>"
+    " let g:spacevim_leader = "your leader key"
-    " let g:spacevim_localleader = ','
+    " let g:spacevim_localleader = 'your localleader key'

     " Install private plugins
-    " Plug 'extr0py/oni'
+    Plug 'morhetz/gruvbox'

 endfunction

-" Put your costom configurations here, e.g., change the colorscheme. function!
+" Override the existing configurations and add extras here. function!
 UserConfig()

-    " color desert
+    " color gruvbox

 endfunction
 ```

-If have a heavy customized configuration, you can organize them in private directory with `packages.vim` and `config.vim` too, which will be loaded on startup.
+If have a heavy customized configuration, you can organize them in **private** directory with `packages.vim` and `config.vim` too, which will be loaded on startup.
+The **private** directory can be considered as either a single layer, i.e., in which you can put packages.vim and config.vim, or a set of multiple layers.

 ## How to use